 Body

-The payload of the object should be in the body.
-Its size is defined by the headers defined in rfc-2616 section 4.4 Message Length.
+The object's payload should be in the body.
+Its size is defined by the headers in rfc-2616 section 4.4 Message Length.

 Required Headers